Climate risk scores could reshape Canadian real estate markets, some experts say | CBC News

 The same thing could happen in Canadian cities that are relatively safe from the worst effects of climate change, Yan said in an interview.
 And then there are the regions that will become unsafe.

-Deailed data is not yet available on which neighbourhoods or towns in Canada will be hardest hit by climate change.
+Detailed data is not yet available on which neighbourhoods or towns in Canada will be hardest hit by climate change.
 But the latest report from the United Nations Intergovernmental Panel on Climate Change provides some clues about which areas of the country will be most affected.

 Canada's Arctic, which is warming at twice the rate of the rest of the world, will see a longer fire season, the report said.
 There will be more severe heat waves across North America, which create more severe fire conditions.
 People who live in cities will feel the impact of higher temperatures acutely because they will be exacerbated by air pollution and smoke from fires.